This page covers how to upgrade an existing Solr cluster that was installed using the service installation scripts.

 Here is a checklist of things you need to prepare before starting the upgrade process:

-Examine the Upgrading Solr page to determine if any behavior changes in the new version of Solr will affect your installation.
+Examine the Solr Upgrade Notes to determine if any behavior changes in the new version of Solr will affect your installation.

 Determine which Solr node is currently hosting the Overseer leader process in SolrCloud, as you should upgrade this node last.
 To determine the Overseer, use the Overseer Status API, see: Collections API.